dmchandrasinghe/CKA/note.md

           type: Utilization
           everrageUtilizationL: 75
 ```

-This HPA auto scale pod count base on.
-But only node have limitations of maximum pods count. then we need clsuter autoscalaer.
+This HPA auto-scale pod count is based on.
+But only nodes have limitations of maximum pod count. then we need clsuter autoscalaer.

 ```yaml
 apiVersion: autoscaling.openshift.io/v1
 kind: ClusterAutoscaler